github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 ### Triggering merge queue checks with other CI providers

 With other CI providers, you may need to update your configuration when a branch that begins with the special prefix `gh-readonly-queue/{base_branch}` is created.

-For information about merge methods, see "[About pull request merges](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)."

-{% note %}

-**Note:**

-* A merge queue cannot be enabled with branch protection rules that use wildcard characters (`*`) in the branch name pattern.

-{% endnote %}

-{% data reusables.pull_requests.merge-queue-reject %}

 ## Managing a merge queue